petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/database-service.md

 ---
 # Database Service

-The database service is a distributed, relational database that simplifies the setup, operation, and scaling of your applications.
-It's a private service inside your application environment.
-It can only communicate with your other services, not the public internet.
+The database service is a proxy in Liferay Cloud to the Cloud SQL service in the Google Cloud Platform where the database itself resides.
+The database service provides tools for managing and monitoring the Cloud SQL instances.
+It simplifies the setup, operation, and scaling of your applications.
+It's a private service inside your application environment and it can only communicate with your other services, not the public internet.
 The database in Liferay Cloud has case-sensitive table and column names.

 ![The database service is one of several services available in Liferay Cloud.](./database-service/images/01.png)

 See the [Database service limitations](../reference/platform-limitations.md#database-service) section for more information.

+!!! important
+    The resources consumed by the database service in Liferay Cloud are separate from the resources consumed on Cloud SQL.

 ## Core Database Settings and User Management Variables